 Most young entrepreneurs try to stuff their websites with animations and bulky videos that anchor down the page loading speeds.
 Making a website bulky for the sake of aesthetics is never a good idea.
 You made the Shopify website for sales not for aesthetics, if you must upload the videos and animations you must use the proper CDNs.
 As mentioned before mobile phone customers are too anxious and they will leave the website on slow-loading pages.

 To tackle all these problems prefer the performance of the website.
-Factors that count the most in the performance of the website are the page speed load times, interactive elements, working properly, and the shopping cart is set on three-click checkout.
+Factors that count the most in the performance of the website are the page speed load times, interactive elements, working properly, and the shopping cart being set on three-click checkout.

-Optimizing Buttons On Shopify Website For Mobile-Friendliness:
+Optimizing Buttons On the Shopify Website For Mobile-Friendliness:

 The most annoying thing that mobile customers find while checking out with a product is when they tap on a button on the checkout page and select another one.
 This happens when the buttons on the Shopify website are not given the proper dimensions.
 The Shopify developers have to give importance to the UX point of view.
 If the website isn’t interacting with all the users the conversion rate will stay within lower limits.